ngen-rng/mersenne-twister/README.md

 ## Features

-From the original Mersenne Twister, we have devised a device that can reduce the amount of table computation when updating internal state and replicating instances.
+From the original Mersenne Twister, we have devised a way to reduce the amount of table calculations for instance creation and internal state updates.

 ## Installation